pi-star-2025/pi_star/gold_noise.md

 ...

-And yes *all* are really welcome to the extent they have built deferred 3 time to love this "movie" and "game" of Mother Earth, which can then be incorporated into a heavenly spiderweb, like a final pi for this solar system, summarizing to all with colors the movie and game in the most efficient way possible, as a representation of what this universe added to EVERYTHING, the full multiverse with the *time* it created from its 3.1415 vision.
+And yes *all* are really welcome to the extent they have built deferred 3 time to love this "movie" and "game" of Mother Earth, which can then be incorporated into a heavenly spiderweb, like a final pi for this solar system, summarizing to all with colors The Movie and The Game in the most efficient way possible, as a representation of what this universe added to EVERYTHING, the full multiverse with the *time* it created from its 3.1415 vision.

 This is yang.